Contents

 Additionally, stress can impact fertility and egg freezing.
 Bodily changes associated with stress, including the production of cortisol, are linked to reduced egg quality and lower pregnancy rates.

-While these factors can affect success rates, everyone’s situation is unique.
-A fertility specialist can provide personalized guidance and help assess the likelihood of success based on individual circumstances.
+While these factors can affect success rates, at the end of the day, everyone’s situation is unique.
+Reaching out to a fertility specialist can help with personalised guidance and assessment of the likelihood of success based on individual circumstances.

 Are Egg Freezing Success Rates Improving?